 When it comes to enterprise UX design, teams are often responsible for building or improving upon products as efficiently as possible.
 The pressure to meet deadlines can cause some teams to neglect key elements of a strong user experience.

 The best mobile UX design is yielded from a natural process in which everyone involved has opportunities to bring new ideas to the table.
-When designers are forced to achieve specific goals within a strict timeline, they don’t have the chance to identify new solutions.
+Designers don’t have the chance to identify new solutions when they have specific goals and limited time.
 This can stunt or even prevent innovation.
 This is one of the greatest drawbacks of enterprise UX design.

 The same can’t always be said for user experience designers at new startups.
 Since the organization doesn’t have any existing customers yet, there’s simply less pressure to deliver the product.
 The goal at the start is merely to build the strongest app possible.

 That means designers can explore a wider range of potential solutions within their UX design process steps.
-This flexibility and encouragement of innovation within UX product design often results in a superior app than one a team would deliver in an enterprise environment.
+This flexibility and encouragement of innovation within UX product design often results in a superior app.

 What Enterprise UX Design Teams Can Learn from Startups